Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 As the concept of success is highly contextually subjective, I’ve chosen to start our series of AwardSpace Success Stories with the story of an organization with a mission.

-Hosted by AwardSpace since 2014, notagaincampaign.org is the website of a Nigerian campaign creating awareness on the preventable deaths during childbirth and on the maternal health issues in the country in general.
+Hosted by AwardSpace since 2014, notagaincampaign.org is the website of a Nigerian campaign creating awareness on preventable deaths during childbirth and on the maternal health issues in the country in general.

 I contacted them for more information about their greatest challenges and achievements as a civil society organization.
 Akinlabi Jimoh shared his views on the future of healthcare in the country and commented on the role of the web community they’ve created on their journey.